beNative/LogViewer/FUNCTIONAL_MANUAL.md

 ## 4. Log Viewer

-Once you have loaded data, switch to this tab to analyze it.
-The view is divided into a filter panel (left) and a content area (right).
+Once you have loaded data, this is the primary tab for analysis.
+The view is divided into three main areas: the **Filter Panel** on the left, the **Main Content Area** in the center, and the **Details Panel** on the right (when visible).

 ### 4.1.
 Filter Panel